-As a York student, you’ll be taught by world‐leading academics who design our courses to inspire and support you to graduation and beyond.
-Our distinctive approach to teaching and learning will challenge you to think independently and immerse you in knowledge and opportunities that will encourage you to grow and excel in all that you do.
+As a York student, you'll be taught by world‐leading academics who design our courses to inspire and support you to graduation and beyond.
+Our distinctive approach to teaching and learning has led to our Gold award in the Teaching Excellence Framework (TEF).
+We will challenge you to think independently and immerse you in knowledge and opportunities that will encourage you to grow and excel in all that you do.

 Longitudinal Education Outcomes dataset (LEO)

 York is a Russell Group university and one of the world’s premier institutions for inspirational and life-changing research.
 This feeds directly into the teaching you'll receive.

 "York helped me to develop my critical thinking and analytical skills in a creative environment with state-of-the-art facilities.
 My training also helped me become an independent researcher and prepared me for my current role"

 Dr Wei He, Lecturer in the Department of Biology, Northwest University, Xian, China (PhD Biology, 2012)